ApeSwapFinance/eip-5725-vesting-nft-implementation/EIP-draft.md

 These are base terms used around the specification which function names and definitions are based on.

-- _vesting_: Tokens which are locked until a future date.
+- _vesting_: Tokens which a vesting NFT is vesting until a future date.
-- _vested_: Tokens which have reached their unlock date.
-(The usage in this specification relates to the **total** vested tokens for a given Vesting NFT.)
+- _vested_: Total amount of tokens a vesting NFT has vested.
-- _claimable_: Amount of tokens which can be claimed at the current `timestamp`.
+- _claimable_: Amount of vested tokens which can be unlocked.
+- _claimed_: Total amount of tokens unlocked from a vesting NFT.
 - _timestamp_: The unix `timestamp` (seconds) representation of dates used for vesting.

 ### Vesting Functions